katcipis/katcipis.github.io/_drafts/restless-restfull.md

 For me this is one of the holy grails of computing, a great deal of our pain is caused by our feeble brains and it difficulty on handling details.
-And to help ourselves people that are usually attracted to computing do not have a lot of skills with human psychology and cognition, they like computers and math (nothing wrong with that), but the problem is related to human cognition, that is the bottleneck on most systems not the computers (of course sometimes it is the computers, but on the industry the bottleneck is people by far).
+And to make things worse, people that are usually attracted to computing do not have a lot of skills with human psychology and cognition.
+They like computers and math (nothing wrong with that), but the problem is related to human cognition, that is the bottleneck on most systems, not the computers.
+Of course sometimes it is the computers, but on the industry the bottleneck is people by far.

 Why talk about cognition before talking about REST ?
 Well it is another spoiler alert, but REST is an architecture for a system with massive scalability